 Dear Credit Score Report,

-with the bank, you can ease its fears and escape the cycle.
+Chase's concerns about your ability to repay have you trapped in a vicious circle.
+By reducing your debt levels and speaking with the bank, you can ease its fears and escape the cycle.

 You indicate you owe a bit less than 20 percent of your annual income to your credit card issuers.
 That may or may not be excessive.
 If you have no mortgage and no monthly auto payments, and your income is solid, your credit card bill is something you can handle.
 If you already have a big mortgage and a big auto payment, it's way too much.